Bingtian10/Algorithms/README.md

-# Implementation of popular/fun algorithm
+This repository contains implementation of popular/fun algorithms.